mhzawadi/docker-csp-report/README.md

-# Horwood PHP CSP report tooll
+# Horwood PHP CSP report tool

 This will log all CSP reports to a log file